mykola-ovchynnik/goit-node-rest-api/README.md

 # Contacts API

-This project provides a simple API for managing contacts.
+This project is a RESTful API built with Node.js, Express, and MongoDB.
+It provides a simple API for managing contacts.
 It includes operations for creating, reading, updating, and deleting contacts.

 ## Installation